Joey Votto Player Props: Reds vs. Braves

-After going 0-for-2 in his most recent game, Joey Votto and the Cincinnati Reds take on the Atlanta Braves (who will start AJ Smith-Shawver) at 6:40 PM ET on Friday.
+The Cincinnati Reds and Joey Votto, who went 2-for-4 with two home runs and four RBI last time in action, battle Jared Shuster and the Atlanta Braves at Great American Ball Park, Saturday at 4:10 PM ET.

-He had a hitless performance in his most recent game (0-for-2) against the Rockies.
+He mashed two homers in his most recent game (going 2-for-4) in his most recent appearance against the Braves.

 Joey Votto Game Info & Props vs. the Braves